126.96.36.199 SpB for disaster victims

-Subject to the usual qualification criteria, SpB may be paid in some disaster situations, where the Minister for Defence Industry, Emergency Management and North Queensland Recovery has not declared the disaster to be a major disaster requiring the AGDRP to be activated.
+Subject to the usual qualification criteria, SpB may be paid in some disaster situations, where the Minister for Agriculture, Drought and Emergency Management has not declared the disaster to be a major disaster requiring the AGDRP to be activated.
 SpB may also be paid for isolated disasters that affect only one person, a family or a street.

-Explanation: AGDRP can only be paid when the Minister for Defence Industry, Emergency Management and North Queensland Recovery determines in writing that an event is a major disaster (1.1.M.20).
+Explanation: AGDRP can only be paid when the Minister for Agriculture, Drought and Emergency Management determines in writing that an event is a major disaster (1.1.M.20).

 Factors to consider for disaster victims

 Payment of SpB to disaster victims can ONLY be made on a temporary basis, usually 2 weeks, to assist people who are unable to support themselves and, if applicable, their family during a short-term period of crisis resulting from the disaster.
 Each case must be considered on its merits.

 Example: The following are only a few examples of where SpB might be required.

 - The person needs to take time off from their employment to repair or clean up property.

 - The person is temporarily unable to work because of damage to their place of employment, and has no paid leave entitlements.

 - The person is self-employed and is unable to open for business because of damage to premises or stock.